CLRX/CLRX-mirror/README.md

 * clrxasm - the GCN assembler
 * clrxdisasm - the GCN disassembler

-Both tools can operate on two binary formats:
+Both tools can operate on four binary formats:

 * the AMD Catalyst OpenCL program binaries
 * the GalliumCompute (Mesa) program binaries